SCOREC/EnGPar/README.md

 ### Repository Layout ###

-* AGI: APIs for the graph structure, Ngraph.
+* AGI: APIs for the graph structure, N-Graph.
-* interfaces: Extensions of the Ngraph for certain data structures.
+* interfaces: Extensions of the N-Graph for certain data structures.
-* zoltan: Partitioning methods utilizing zoltan
+* Zoltan: Partitioning methods utilizing Zoltan
 * partition: Diffusive load balancing routines
 * test: A set of tests to utilize the features of EnGPar